StrataFoundation/strata/packages/docs/blog/2022-1-10-us-legal/index.md

 Probably the easiest to avoid is the third factor: the expectation of profit.
 Due to the narrow definition of "profit" under securities laws, if you set up your Social Token to provide rewards or perks to your fans, but nothing that could be considered profit (such as an appreciation of capital or a share in your earnings), you may likely avoid accidentally creating a security.

 Because any investigation would look at *your* statements and those of anyone else working with you in promoting the coin, it's probably a good idea to avoid making broad, sweeping announcements.
 You should likely avoid even hinting that the coins could appreciate in value or "pay off" somehow.
 Be straightforward.
-Let your fans know that your Strata Social Tokens are a great way to show their appreciation for what you do, and can carry some nifty perks as well---maybe an exclusive video or a chance to buy tickets to a show early.
+Let your fans know that your Strata Social Tokens are a great way to show their appreciation for what you do, and can carry some nifty perks as well — maybe an exclusive video or a chance to buy tickets to a show early.
 But nothing more.

-Your tokens are meant to be consumed and traded; this aligns well with the royalties mechanic -- you receive royalties when tokens are being transacted.
+Your tokens are meant to be consumed and traded; this aligns well with the royalties mechanic — you receive royalties when tokens are being transacted.
 Look to allow people to trade tokens in exchange for perks, goods, or services.
 Purchases should be motivated primarily by the desire to use or consume the item purchased.

 Another way to position your token is to asses where the value of the token is derived.
 If purchasers of your token are not motivated by your entrepreneurial activities, the token may not be considered a security.
 The best example is an unclaimed token, or a token you have claimed but are not actively participating in.
 In this cases, the value of the token is derived from community efforts (the fans).
 The value is also derived from applications like Wum.bo allowing users to gain utility from using the token as a status symbol.
 In this case, an argument can be made that the value of the token is derived from Wum.bo, Strata, and the fans.
 If your token is "sufficiently decentralized," in that it is governed by the community, you may have an argument that it is not a security.

-This can all seem overwhelming.
-But if you pay careful attention, and think ahead, you may find yourself in a better position than another creator who didn't do either of those things, and inadvertently violated federal securities laws.
+This can all seem overwhelming, but you are already on the right track by reading through this document.
+If you pay careful attention and think ahead, you may find yourself in a better position to avoid inadvertently violating federal securities laws than another creator who didn't do their homework.

 Happy building!